 Take I-40W toward Knoxville.
 As you come into Knoxville stay on I-40W until you take the Smoky Mountain/Alcoa Hwy.
 Exit.
 Hwy 129S.
 As you exit the road will split; bear to the left, following the airport signs.
 Continue on 129S past McGhee-Tyson airport (approximately 20 miles).
 When the highway splits after the airport, stay to the left, continuing through six traffic lights.
 At the seventh light you will see the campus; turn right onto 321S (Lamar Alexander Parkway).
 Turn immediately left into the college.

-View this list of accommodations, dining, and services in Maryville and the surrounding area.
+View this list of accommodations, dining, and services in and around Maryville.

 - Foothills Mall: shops, restaurants, and services.